Dolomiti di Brenta Trek: Hut-to-Hut in the Brenta Dolomites

 Staying in a refuge isn't just about resting, it's an essential part of your trekking experience.
 Swapping stories with fellow hikers over dinner, watching the sunset from a mountain terrace and waking up to fresh mountain air are moments that will make your trek in the Brenta Dolomites unforgettable.

-Packing List for the Brenta Dolomites Trek
+Packing List for the Dolomite di Brenta Trek

 It doesn't matter where you are trekking or for how long: carrying the right equipment with you is paramount.
 For a hiking trip in the mountains, a good is backpack essential.
 Its size will depend on how many days you will be spending in the mountains, the season, and the clothes you will be taking with you.
 We have prepared a packing list with some essential clothing that you should include and some extras that you may find useful: